-Tom yum soup is one of the best things about Thai Food.
+Tom yum soup is one of the best Thai Food recipes there is.
 Without it, Thai Cuisine would be slightly less amazing.
+We hope you enjoy our Tom Yum Goong recipe!

-- The Two Types of Tum Yum Soup
+- The 2 Main Tum Yum Soup Variations

 - Step 2.
 Shrimp Head Special Sauce